smguilia/overview-1/services_region.md

 ## Infrastructure
 {: #iaas-service-infra}

 Infrastructure services are available to be deployed in data centers.
-Each column header that ends with a number represents a data center or multi-zone region (MZR).
+Each column header that ends with a number represents a data center or multizone region (MZR).
 Columns marked (MZR) represent a location where resources are automatically deployed and managed across several data centers.

 ### Americas
 {: #iaas-service-americas}